endpoints4s/endpoints4s/documentation/manual/src/paradox/index.md

 - Check out the @ref[use cases](use-cases.md) to know the typical problems that *endpoints* addresses ;
 - Browse the @scaladoc[API documentation](endpoints.index) or the
   [samples](https://github.com/julienrf/endpoints/tree/master/documentation/examples) ;
-- Get in touch in the [gitter room](https://gitter.im/julienrf/endpoints).
+- Meet the community in the [gitter room](https://gitter.im/julienrf/endpoints).

 ## Contributing